 Learn to sail at an RYA accredited club...

-The next step is RYA Youth Sailing Syllabus Level 2 which aligns with the RYA Dinghy Sailing Level 1 for adults.
+The RYA Youth Sailing Syllabus Level 2 aligns with the RYA Dinghy Sailing Level 1 for adults.
 This usually takes two days to complete.
 This level will introduce you to the basics of sailing a dinghy, including rigging, launching and basic handling techniques.
 You will learn a lot whilst having fun!

-At the next level, things start to get a bit more serious with the RYA Youth Sailing Syllabus Level 3 and the RYA Dinghy Sailing Level 2 which gives you the freedom to sail unsupervised and to take part in racing.
+At the next level, the RYA Youth Sailing Syllabus Stage 3 and the RYA Dinghy Sailing Level 2 give you the freedom to sail unsupervised and to take part in racing.
 This is the level most people aspire to and will introduce you to sailing efficiently, recovering from a capsize and rescuing a man overboard.
-Taking around four days, level 2 will also include more theory, including interacting with other boats.
+Taking around four days, stage 3 / level 2 will also include more theory, including interacting with other boats.

 Once your have the RYA Youth Sailing Syllabus Level 3 / Adult Level 2 the next stages depend on the direction you want to take with your sailing and a number of options are available you.
 Our chief instructor will happily discuss the options open to you and help you achieve your goals.